micmejia/bible-dump/AMPC/Luke/Luke 20.md

-But that the dead are raised [[^q]from death]--even Moses made known _and_ showed in the passage concerning the [burning] bush, where he calls the Lord, The God of Abraham, the God of Isaac, and the God of Jacob.
+But that the dead are raised [from death]--even Moses made known _and_ showed in the passage concerning the [burning] bush, where he calls the Lord, The God of Abraham, the God of Isaac, and the God of Jacob.